jonkurtis/jonkurtis/src/pages/blog/the-best-budget-nas-server-2020.md

 * Low Power Consumption (25 - 30 Watts idle without drives) \[WIFE APPROVED]
 * Quiet \[WIFE APPROVED]

 My NAS search began when my media library reached the limits of the 1TB external hard drive that was shackled in isolation to the home theater PC in my living room.
-I recieved quite the sticker shock when I started search Amazon for Off-The-Shelf NAS devices like Synology and Q-NAP.
+I recieved quite the sticker shock when I started to search Amazon for Off-The-Shelf NAS devices like Synology and Q-NAP.
 So I set out on the quest to find alternatives.

 ## What Does A Budget NAS Need to Have?